-The Inca empire once occupied the regions around Cusco in a special way.
-This large region was around the ancient Andean capitals of the Inca – Chinchero and Cuso – in present-day southern Peru and existed for over a century.
-The Inca empire stretched over parts of Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina and was the largest empire in pre-Columbian America.
-The Inca were very experienced and tech-savvy engineers and craftsmen who built a vast network of traffic routes connecting the more distant provinces of the Inca Empire.
+The inca empire once occupied the regions around Cusco in a special way.
+This large region was around the ancient andean capitals of the inca – Chinchero and Cusco – in present-day southern Peru and existed for over a century.
+The inca empire stretched over parts of Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina and was the largest empire in pre-columbian America.
+The inca were very experienced and tech-savvy engineers and craftsmen who built a vast network of traffic routes connecting the more distant provinces of the inca empire.

 The Inca created a great many technically sophisticated systems of rainwater, groundwater and natural springs, which were used to irrigate the fields and secure food for the population.
 Nowhere is this technology more recognizable than at this archaeological site.

 Please contact us to get the price of this tour

 Daily departures at a time we go to arrange with you